Code-Institute-Submissions/Monocide/README.md

 	A page with pictures of merchendise and a contact form where fans can submit requests for merch, and get answers via email.

 	Contact:
-	A Page with official Contact window were the band can be reached with any iquiries about gigs , intevievs, collaboration request or other businiss opportunities.
+	A Page with official Contact window were the band can be reached with any iquiries about gigs, intevievs, collaboration request or other businiss opportunities.

 Each page will have a nav-bar with the bands logo and navigation elements wich collpses into a burger menu for small screens, and Links to social media sites.

 Technologies Used:
 	Bootsrap: